afpury/Purwadhika-Data-Science-Final-Project/README.md

 Model Building

-Train Test Split
+Train Test Split<br>
-Using pipeline for model building
+Using pipeline for model building<br>
-Creating base model (DTC, Log Reg, RFC)
+Creating base model (DTC, Log Reg, RFC)<br>
-Hyperparameter tuning on all algorithm checking evaluation matrix on the tuned model
+Hyperparameter tuning on all algorithm<br>
+checking evaluation matrix on the tuned model<br>
-Export the model with the best accuracy score Dashboard Building Using Flask
+Export the model with the best score<br>
+Dashboard Building Using Flask